Call Us Today 713-225-6200

 In Texas, child custody is called conservatorship.
 Conservatorship consists of two components:

-Each parent’s ability to have physical possession of the child and spend time with them is called parenting time.
+Parenting time is a parent’s ability to physically possess the child and spend time with them.
 The legal parents of a child generally have the right to participate in their child’s life and spend time with them without needing a court order.
-However, when parents break up, they often wind up in court, where a parenting time schedule is decided.
+However, when parents break up, they often wind up in court, where a parenting schedule is decided.

 Generally, courts use the standard possession order to schedule parenting time.
 However, there are circumstances where the court will deviate from this plan.
 For example, parents may need another plan if they live far apart.
 Additionally, a court will restrict parenting time if one parent has a history of abuse or neglect.